discordjs/guide/guide/additional-info/rest-api.md

 # Using a REST API

-REST APIs are extremely popular on the web and allow you to freely grab a site's data if that site has an available API over an HTTP connection.
+REST APIs are extremely popular on the web and allow you to freely grab a site's data if it has an available API over an HTTP connection.

 If you've ever seen a music bot that accepts a YouTube query instead of just a video's URL, then you've seen a REST API in action.
-As a matter of fact, discord.js is made to use Discord's API.
+As a matter of fact, discord.js uses the Discord API.
 So, you've probably used an API yourself.

 ## Making HTTP requests with Node

-In these examples, we are going to be using [node-fetch](https://www.npmjs.com/package/node-fetch), which is a great library for making HTTP requests.
+In these examples, we will be using [node-fetch](https://www.npmjs.com/package/node-fetch), an excellent library for making HTTP requests.

 To install node-fetch, run the following command: